gatsbyjs/gatsby/docs/docs/templates.md

 Here are templates (models) to follow when contributing to Gatsby docs to ensure that the docs accomplish their purpose.
 If you have a good reason to deviate from the following template structures, mention those reasons in the PR so others can give proper feedback.

-### Decision tree: what content goes where?

-Is the content a step-by-step tutorial or a shorter article?

-- a step-by-step tutorial ought to go under Advanced Tutorials in the Tutuorial section of the .org site
-- a shorter article ought to go under the Docs

-Where do I put the content in the docs sidebar?

-Create the PR to place the tutorial where you think it fits in the navigation, and OSS maintainers will give feedback as needed.

 ## Guide

 ### What are guide articles?